zack-bitcoin/forth-in-rust/README.md

 {ok,compiler)
 ```

-now that the compiler is compiled, you can use it to compile forth code, like the "power.fs" file.
+Now when the compiler is compiled, you can use it to compile forth code, like the "power.fs" file.
 After it is compiled, erlang uses "vm" to run the code, and displays the answer.

 ```
-2> compiler:doit("power.fs").
+2> compiler:doit("examples/power.fs").
 2048
 ok
 3>